findabee2/findabee2/README.md

 ✨ Over the years, I successfully collaborated with professionals, business managers, IT experts, and organisational leaders to create innovative technology solutions that drive efficiency and growth.

-🌟 I believe in the power of vision, the value of people, and using technology and information to foster creativity and solve real-world challenges.
+🌟 I believe in the power of vision, the value of people, and in using technology and information to foster creativity and solve real-world challenges.
 I'm passionate about helping teams leverage these elements to achieve impactful results.

 🚀 Whether you're interested in information systems development, integration, or project management, feel free to reach out!
 Let's explore how we can collaborate to achieve your tech goals.